 Tips for Feeding No Waste Foods

 - Store birdseed properly so it will stay fresh and dry as long as possible, free from rodent or insect infestations.
+Storing birdseed in a freezer or refrigerator can ensure it stays fresh and is not contaminated by pests.

 - Buy different no waste seeds and foods in bulk and create customized seed mixes rather than paying for expensive manufactured blends.
+This ensures the seeds offered are perfect for exactly the backyard birds that visit.